pikdum/blog/content/posts/thistle-tea/index.md

 That's probably the most important packet, since it does everything from:

 * Spawning things into the world, like players, mobs, objects, etc.
-* Updating their values, like health, position, etc.
+* Updating their values, like health, position, level, etc.

-It has a lot of different forms, can update multiple objects in a single packet, and has a compressed variant.
+It has a lot of different forms, can batch multiple object updates into a single packet, and has a compressed variant.

 ![](20240604_20h08m46s_grim.avif)

 Whoops, had the coordinates a bit off.

 After fixing that, I was in the human starting area as expected.
 No player model yet, though.

 ![](20240604_20h18m34s_grim.avif)

+I thought movement was broken, but it turns out all keybinds were being unset on every login, so the movement keys just weren't bound.
+Manually navigating to the keybinding configuration and resetting them to default allowed me to move around.

 Next up was adding more to that spawn packet to use the player race and proper starting area.
-The starting areas were grabbed from a MaNGOS database that I converted over to SQLite.
+The starting areas were grabbed from a MaNGOS database that I converted over to SQLite and wired up with Ecto.

 ![](20240604_20h59m35s_grim.avif)